alex/yaffi/docs/ctypes.rst

-My goal is that a Python FFI can be fast, robust, and convenient enough to use that it will be *the* de facto choice of the Python community for interfacing with C libraries and writing code to manipulate raw memory, I want it to be considered as safe as writing C code with every warning flag, so safe that it can go in the Python standard library.
+My goal is that a Python FFI can be fast, robust, and convenient enough to use that it will be *the* de facto choice of the Python community for interfacing with C libraries and writing code to manipulate raw memory, I want it to be considered as safe as writing C code with every warning flag, so safe that parts of the Python standard library can be written with it.